buryhoganllc/Sonic-Playground/manuals/Intuiface_Operating_Guide.md

 ## Sonic Playground - GRAMMY Museum

-_It is recommended that you read the entirety of this operating guide before making changes to Intuiface Systems_
+It is recommended that you read the entirety of this operating guide before making changes to Intuiface systems.

 ## Automated Startup and Shutdown